ocristian/java-box/lambdas-and-streams/README.md

 ##### Composing Collectors

-- several Collectors methods have versions with a downstrea collector
+- several Collectors methods have versions with a downstream collector
 - allows a second collector to be used
 	+ collectingAndThen()
 	+ groupingBy() / groupingByConcurrent()